Looking for a guide to help you create an effective employee handbook? Then keep reading because this article will show you how to do just that.

 Rather, you’ll want to set certain standards for the process—and work to ensure you these standards are met as you go about creating your handbook documentation.

-The first step here is to define how you’ll communicate the information to be held within your employee handbook.
+The first step here is to define how you’ll communicate the information to be held within your handbook.
 This means attending to the language you use within the text, the tone and style of said language, and the overall formatting of the document.

 While your approach to these factors will be unique to your organization, there are a few best practices all companies should follow here: